 Most importantly, it should be a safe space where you can ask your manager all the questions that come to mind during the week, or that you didn’t get to ask at a public meeting.

-As Julie Zhuo, VP of Product Design at Facebook, argues in this post, “the best relationships start from a good, earnest question”… so make sure to use your one-on-ones to ask as many questions as possible.
+As Julie Zhuo, VP of Product Design at Facebook, argues, “the best relationships start from a good, earnest question”… so make sure to use your one-on-ones to ask as many questions as possible.

 “If I could go back in time and tell my new college grad self what the secret to a rocket ship career is, it would simply be this: Ask more questions,” says Zhuo.